-The Support Center offers training for the AIRS Certification for I&R Specialists in Aging/Disabilities credential.
+The Support Center offers training for the AIRS Certification for Community Resource Specialists in Aging/Disabilities credential.
 AIRS Certification is a professional credentialing program for individuals working within the I&R sector of human services.
 Certification is a measurement of documented knowledge in the field of I&R and I&R/A reflecting specific competencies and related performance criteria, which describe the knowledge, skills, attitudes and work-related behaviors needed by I&R practitioners to successfully execute their responsibilities (AIRS).

-Support Center staff offer CIRS-A/D training at national conferences (including the National Home and Community Based Services Conference and the annual n4a conference), in-person to large groups upon request, by webinar upon request, and online.
+Support Center staff offer CRS-A/D training at national conferences (including the National Home and Community Based Services Conference and the annual n4a conference), in-person to large groups upon request, by webinar upon request, and online.

 For more information on training options please contact Nanette Relave.

-CIRS-A/D Train-the-Trainer Initiative
+CRS-A/D Train-the-Trainer Initiative

 Online Basic Training for Aging and Disability I&R/A Professionals

 NASUAD has launched several free, online training courses intended for I&R/A professionals.
 These courses are available on our NASUADiQ.org online learning website.

 The courses aim to enhance the services provided by Information and Referral/Assistance (I&R/A) professionals by advancing their knowledge, skills, and work-related competences.
 The courses also are intended to help prepare I&R/A professionals for the Certification for Community Resouce Specialists in Aging/Disabilities (CRS-A/D) exam.
 Courses currently available on NASUADiQ include the following: